qyjohn/DDBImportExport/README.md

 Depending on the number of sub-processes you use and the maximum size of the output file, DDBExport will create multiple JSON files in the output destination.
 The name of the JSON files will be TableName-WorkerID-FileNumber.json.

 It is important that you have sufficient free space in the output destination.
 When using S3 as the output destination, your current folder needs to have sufficient free space to hold the intermediate data, which is the number of sub-processes times the size of each individual output file.
 For example, if the number of sub-processes is 8, and the size of each individual output file is 1024 MB, then you will need 8 x 1024 MB = 8 GB free space in the current directory.
+For the same reason, you will need at least 8 x 1024 MB = 8 GB memory to run the export, because DDBExport holds the intermediate data in memory before flushing to disk.

 ## Data Format